400 N Walker Ave #130, Oklahoma City, OK Phone: (405) 605-2426

-- How long have you been practicing law and specializing in car accident cases?
+- How long have you been practicing law, specifically focusing on car accident cases?

-- What percentage of your practice is dedicated to handling car accident cases?
+- What proportion of your practice is devoted to car accident cases?

-- Have you previously handled cases similar to mine?
+- Have you managed cases similar to mine before?

-- Can you provide sample outcomes on cases similar to mine?
+- Can you share the outcomes of cases similar to mine?

-- What is your approach to handling car accident cases?
-How do you typically prepare for a case?
+- What is your strategy for handling car accident cases?
+How do you typically prepare?

-- How will you communicate with me throughout the process?
-How often can I expect updates on my case?
+- How will you keep me informed throughout the process?
+How frequently should I expect updates?

 - What is your fee structure?
-Does the percentage change depending on how far along the case is?
+Does the percentage vary as the case progresses?

-- Are there any additional costs or expenses that I should be aware of?
+- Are there any additional costs or expenses I should anticipate?

-- What is the potential outcome of my case?
-What can I realistically expect in terms of compensation?
+- What are the potential outcomes of my case?
+What compensation can I realistically expect?

-- Will you be the primary attorney working on my case, or do you only sign up cases?
-Will someone else be handling the case if it goes to trial?
+- Will you be the primary attorney on my case, or will others be involved, especially if it goes to trial?

 - Have you taken car accident cases to a jury trial?